5 minute read

 Each application language will access the system environment variables in a different way.
 Below you can find some popular application languages and how they use the system environment variables.

-Variables can be used as static values in scenarios and tasks.
-This can be useful to generate a settings file or helpful during CI/CD workflows in your setup, build & deploy scenarios or any other tasks you wish to run via the platform.
+Variables can be used as static values in scenarios and actions.
+This can be useful to generate a settings file or helpful during CI/CD workflows in your setup, build & deploy scenarios or any other actions you wish to run via the platform.

 When adding new variables there is an option to mark it as sensitive